hslau44/disaster-response/README.md

 2. data
     - disaster_messages.csv : corresponding categories of the message
-    - disaster_categories.csv : original from of the message
+    - disaster_categories.csv : original form of the message
     - (optional) DisasterResponse.db : SQLite database storing ETL data, create if not exist.
     - process_data.py : python script of the ETL pipeline; ETL loads the original data, merge and clean the data and save the data into SQLite database